Audiotronix/Positron_LT/README.md

 ### Contributing

 We welcome and appreciate contributions to Positron LT!
-By contributing to this project, you agree that your contributions will be licensed under the dual-licensing model, with the GPLv3 applying to non-commercial use and contributions, and the custom commercial license applying for commercial use or financial gain.
+By contributing to this project, you agree that your contributions will be licensed under the dual-licensing model, with the GPLv3 applying to non-commercial use and contributions, and the commercial license applying for commercial use or financial gain.

 ### License Summary

 Positron LT uses a dual-licensing model:

 - The GNU General Public License v3.0 (GPLv3) for personal, educational, and non-commercial use and contributions.
 See the `LICENSE` file.
-- A custom commercial license for commercial use or financial gain.
+- A commercial license for commercial use or financial gain.
 See the `LICENSE-COMMERCIAL` file.